SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_1_Instructions.md

 ### Step 3 - Pour water into the tank

 Now we model a hose that fills the tank with water.
-We do this in three steps:
+We do this in four steps:

    1. Define a hose flow rate: introduce a new data element that sets the rate at which water flows into the tank.
 Name it properly and be careful with the units (because it is a rate, the units have to be liters per hour ($$l/hr$$).
    2. Define the time at which the hose switches off: this is another data element that we will call 'Time_hose_off'.
 The units in this case are going to be days ($$d$$) and we will fix the time at 2 days.